ClementTurmel/dateToCalendar/README.md

 # dateToCalendar
-read DOM and add buttons to after dates to add events to calendar
+select text containing date and it's addind popin to add to your google calendar